carlossando/RoboticArmWithVision/README.md

 ![image](https://user-images.githubusercontent.com/29716233/136819330-5a16b9fe-c730-419b-9f74-377b25237f7e.png)

-To get the robotic arm to follow the blob, **show the blob to the camera and _CLICK_ on the gripper, Once it is clicked the program will start**, then you will be able to see the force vector and the robotic arm trying to follow the blob, and the program will start recording data to a txt file.
+To get the robotic arm to follow the blob, **show the blob to the camera and _CLICK_ anywhere on the screen, Once it is clicked the program will start**, then you will be able to see the force vector and the robotic arm trying to follow the blob, and the program will start recording data to a txt file.

 ![image](https://user-images.githubusercontent.com/29716233/136820710-db1de3d7-c7bf-4941-9eab-6a938aaf8843.png)